ARam2142/web-dev-portfolio/README.md

 ___________________________________________________
 Outcome:

 This portfolio took me time to finish.
-This is the first time using bootstrap.
-So i was familiarizing myself with its documentation.
+This is the first timme ever using bootstrap.
+So I was familiarizing myself with its documentation.
 It was very new to me.
+However, this made styling very easy and less time consuming.
+I will definetly be using it more in the future.

 ___________________________________________________
 Screenshots: